Still current at: 23 April 2025 Updated: 17 March 2025

 Read about passport stamping if you live in the Czech Republic.

-Read more information on the EU Entry/Exit System. or see below.
+Read more information on the EU Entry/Exit System.

 For details about medical entry requirements and recommended vaccinations, see TravelHealthPro’s Czech Republic guide.